jonathanccardoso/setup-ubuntu/README.md

-# setup-ubuntu
+# :computer:Setup Ubuntu

-My setup to install programs to boot an ubuntu machine.
+> My setup to install programs to boot an ubuntu machine.